ConwayJ18/Scorebook/README.md

 - Handles pinch hitters by mapping them to original batters
 - Uses scorebook shorthand for play descriptions (e.g., 1B, K, GDP)
 - Tracks RBIs, stolen bases, and caught stealing events
+- Multiple plate appearances in a single inning are separated by semicolon
 - Outputs a table with batters as rows and innings as columns
 - Copies the TSV output to your clipboard (macOS and Windows)